 - vybe urgent care also offers COVID-19 testing at all its locations.
 Patients must be referred via a vybe video visit.
 NKCDC’s closest vybe is 3356 Aramingo Avenue.
 Call 215-960-9557.

 Jobs available.
 The Philadelphia City Council has published a list of job opportunities at two dozen local businesses.
 PA CareerLink Philadelphia is publishing its own lists.
 Find the most recent under “Career Seekers Looking for Work.”
 The U.S. Small Business Administration is hiring temporary employees to assist with disaster relief efforts.
 Bilingual language skills a plus.

 Unemployment Compensation.
 Pennsylvania workers affected by COVID-19 may be eligible for Unemployment and Workers’ Compensation Benefits.
 Claims should be submitted online for faster processing.
 Philadelphia Legal Assistance has a hotline for unemployment compensation issues: 215-999-6910.

+Business loans.
 The City of Philadelphia is maintaining a good list of financial resources for businesses.
 NKCDC’s Economic Development team is available to help support Riverwards business and connect you to available aid.
 Email Jessi Koch at email@example.com or Jake Norton firstname.lastname@example.org, or or call 215-427-0350.
 Sign up for our business e-news for timely updates.

 Mortgage.
 If you are at risk of falling behind in mortgage payments due to loss of income from COVID-19, NKCDC wants to hear from you.
 Please request a housing appointment here.